-When dizziness occurs suddenly, it can be rather disconcerting.
+Dizziness may occurs suddenly, and it can be disconcerting.
 The good news is that there is often a fixable underlying cause.
 However, if dizziness or lightheadedness occurs at the gym, there may be additional factors involved.
 What is frequently the underlying cause of dizziness?

-Form balance problems to vertigo, there are many different ways dizziness can manifest itself.
+Dizziness can manifest itself in different ways from balance problems to vertigo.
 The underlying issue, however, is often the same.
 When the C1 and C2 vertebrae become misaligned, this can affect blood flow to the brain and the ears.
 Brainstem function may also be affected.
 These can all be factors in dizziness.

 Additional Factors Connected to Dizziness and Exercise